 The overall Grand Prize-winning shot this year went to US photographer Tyler Schiffman for a gorgeously composed shot of a Californian sea lion (above).
 Schiffman framed the shot and then waited for the sea lion to move into the perfect position before snapping this instantly iconic image.

 “I had framed this shot waiting for a sea lion to swim by.
 After five minutes, one swam up and paused for a few seconds, I took three photos and as rare as it was, the moment left in a blink of an eye,” says Schiffman.

 The winners offer an extraordinary array of magically timed images spanning dozens of countries.
 Highlights include a group of Cubans floating in the ocean while a massive storm approaches, a solitary penguin standing on an iceberg, and an incredibly psychedelic shot of an active volcano in Guatemala (above).

-Click the image at the top of this page to see all the amazing winners in this year’s competition.
+Check out the gallery to see all the amazing winners in this year’s competition.